rucs-uoft/rucs-uoft.github.io/_posts/2016-11-24-WangZihan.md

 <img style="margin:50" src="{{ site.baseurl }}/assets/wz-figure2.png"/>

-Figure 2: Distributions of the posterior probability from the SVM classifier for positive (left) and negative (right) test data during one iteration of cross-validation.
+<p style="text-align:center">Figure 2: Distributions of the posterior probability from the SVM classifier for positive (left) and negative (right) test data during one iteration of cross-validation. </p>

 Conclusion
 ==========